El Greco Apartments: Construction and architecture

-Preservation efforts and relocation to Fairfax district
+Preservation efforts

 By the end of the 1970s, many of the old Spanish-Mediterranean style buildings in Westwood Village had been replaced with high-rises.
 Accordingly, controversy arose when the owner of the El Greco announced plans in 1979 to demolish the structure and replace it with condominiums.
 Tenants of the old building, who were served with 60-day notices to vacate, led the preservation effort.
 Tenants including Leonard Nimoy's son Adam Nimoy and James Davidson, with assistances from City Councilman Zev Yaroslavsky, led an effort to have the building declared a historic monument by the city's Cultural Heritage Board.
 In February 1980, the building was declared a Historic-Cultural Monument (#231), putting demolition plans on hold.
 Members of the Cultural Heritage Board referred to El Greco as "a stunning building ... that ought to be saved."
 And in October 1980, the Los Angeles City Council voted 10-0 to prevent demolition of the building.

 With demolition halted, plans circulated to donate the building to the city for low-income housing, to relocate the structure to vacant land, or to sell the property to UCLA for use as affordable housing for young faculty members and their families.
 None of those plans was accepted, and in 1984, the owner again moved forward with efforts to demolish the building.
 On this occasion, a group known as Alternative Living for the Aging came forward with a plan to move the building to vacant land in the Beverly-Fairfax district, where it would be converted to low-income housing for senior citizens.
 The City Council voted to withhold permission for demolition to allow time for the group to raise funds for the relocation and refurbishment.
 The owner ultimately agreed to pay $55,000 for the cost of moving the building, and a combination of private and public funds totaling $600,000 was raised to pay for the cost of the land and refurbishment of the building.
 Among other efforts, Leonard Nimoy (Spock in the 1960s television series Star Trek) staged a fund-raiser for the effort to preserve the El Greco.